 Azure Security Center adaptive application controls: In order to implement best-in-class security, it’s important to closely monitor your cloud environment and allow only legitimate software and processes to run.
 Adaptive application control analyzes your machines using advanced machine learning for application analysis and categorization to define a list of safe applications.

 Running any applications on your machines other than those on the allowed list will generate alerts.
 However, this could lead to noise in dynamic environments, with the possibility of a high rate of false positives, in addition to increased overhead.
 Application Control operates at disk level and is not effective against threats injected into system memory.
 Hence, it’s important to implement in-memory protection in dynamic environments to protect against unauthorized and malicious code at runtime.
 You can consider third-party tools here.

-Azure Security Center container registry image scanning: You can enable the optional Container Registry bundle in Azure Security Center to initiate automated scanning of Linux container images pushed to Linux-hosted Azure Container Registry images.
+Azure Defender for container registry: You can enable the optional Azure Defender for container registry service at subscription level to initiate automated scanning of Linux container images pushed to Linux-hosted Azure Container Registry images.
 This scanning process is powered by Qualys and does not require any additional integration steps.
 The service provides detailed vulnerability scanning reports as well as classification of severity.
 Reports also provide prescriptive guidance on mitigating those vulnerabilities.

 Azure Defender monitors Linux AKS nodes for suspicious activities and connections, privileged container deployments, SSH servers in containers, and the like.
-AKS cluster-level runtime protection is enabled by analysis for audit logs for events like privileged role creation, vulnerable dashboard deployments, and configuration of sensitive mounts.
+AKS cluster-level runtime protection is enabled by Azure Defender for Kubernetes by audit logs analysis for events like privileged role creation, vulnerable dashboard deployments, and configuration of sensitive mounts.